justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 - Phase 4 - Integrated a new tracing GC algorithm but do not activate it yet.
 Added a new thread data argument to all of the necessary runtime functions.
 - Phase 5 - Required the pthreads library, and stood Cyclone back up using new GC algorithm.
 - Phase 6 - Added SRFI 18 to support multiple application threads.

-More details are available in a separate [Garbage Collector](Garbage-Collector.md) document.

 ### Heap Data Structures